 The days are long, the weather is warm, and the rain has (mostly) abated here in the PNW.
 There's no doubt: summer is here!
 And with it, prime hiking season.

-We asked Joanna Van Ronk, manager at TreeHouse Point and avid hiker, to share her favorite local hikes.
+We asked Joanna Van Ronk, former manager at TreeHouse Point and avid hiker, to share her favorite local hikes.
 These are perfect day trips for guests looking to get out and up into the mountains during their stay at TreeHouse Point.

 Hesitating to book a weekday stay?
 Weekdays are often the best time to come if you’re interested in hiking, as routes are much more crowded on the weekend!

 Read on for Joanna’s hiking recommendations and click here to learn how to book a summer stay at TreeHouse Point.

 When guests ask for hike recommendations, I suggest routes that will be rewarding regardless of the weather.
 I typically also recommend hikes that are no more than moderately demanding so that hikers will have plenty of energy for more activities afterward.
 My number-one suggestion for a hike near TreeHouse Point that fits these qualities is Twin Falls.

 Twin Falls is the quintessential Washington hike.
 With an abundance of nurse logs and mossy trees, the hike up to the falls has picture-worthy moments around every corner.

 For an extra adventure, there are many side trails that lead away from the main path and to the river.
 You can (carefully) hop from rock to rock on the river to gain a sweeping view of the large waterfall.